nasa/Transform-to-Open-Science/Year_of_Open_Science_Cookbook/individual_actions_year_of_open_science.md

-# Promote the Year of Open Science
+# Individual Actions for the Year of Open Science
 *Individuals and organizations at the start of their open science journey can be a part of NASA's Year of Open Science by promoting the Year of Open Science!*

 ## Contribute to TOPS Open Science Success Stories